Andrejs1979/games-neltify/src/pages/benefits/index.md

       Place your dflogo and marketing message on thousands of selfies posted by real people.
 sections:
   - title: Connect with your customers at scale
-    text: Mark is a cutting-edge tool to run massive social media campaings and empower your customers to promote your brand.
+    text: Unmerchant is a cutting-edge tool to run massive social media campaings and empower your customers to promote your brand.
     image: /img/example.jpg
     color: white
     side: left